-Exempt students are required to take the elementary algebra, college algebra and trigonometry part of the COMPASS math exam for placement into appropriate mathematics courses.
+Exempt students are required to take College-Level Math (Math 6), which is used for placement into more advanced college level math courses.
 Skills assessment exams are administered at Bronx Community College and CUNY's 16 other colleges.
 Students are notified by the University Application Processing Center about dates and times of exam administration.
-Students who at first fail to meet CUNY standards and must repeat any of the exams after appropriate study will be notified of college-wide retesting dates.
+Students who at first fail to meet CUNY standards and must repeat any of the exams after appropriate study will be notified of collegewide retesting dates.
 Detailed information about each of the exams, including sample questions, is available at www.bcc.cuny.edu/testing.